nrwl/nx/docs/shared/core-features/distribute-task-execution.md

 ```

 {% callout type="note" title="Use the latest version of Nx Cloud" %}
-This command installs the latest version of `@nrwl/nx-cloud`.
+This command installs the latest version of `nx-cloud`.
 The latest version works with any version of Nx >= 13.0.
 {% /callout %}

 If you have a new workspace, you can generate the CI configuration as follows: